 Suction guide: An extra mechanical device that helps to produce laminar flow in situations where the piping just before a pump contains a 90° bend.

-Suction head: Suction head is the term for the head due to the fact that the source of the pump is above its centerline.
+Suction head: Suction head is the term for the head due to the fact that the source of the pump is above its centre line.

 Suction lift: Opposite of suction head.
-Occurs when the source for the pump is below the pump’s centerline.
+Occurs when the source for the pump is below the pump’s centre line.